AlvinaC/Assignment/README.md

 ![ScreenShot](https://raw.githubusercontent.com/AlvinaC/Assignment/screenshot/screenshot_scenario1.png)

-Point 1: Mark five items with the same width to scroll horizontally Point 2: Make a viewpager of four fragments.
+Point 1: Mark five items with the same width to scroll horizontally<\n>
+Point 2: Make a viewpager of four fragments.
 Each fragment should be clickable and should display Fragment Number in Toast Point 3: Display three Textviews in alignment as shown in the screenshot Point 4: From Point 1, click any item out of 5 and that item name should be populated in point 4 as Textview